Kumano Kodo

 - Bus or taxi to Hosshinmon Oji

-- Walk 7.5km to Kumano Hongu Taisha.
+- Walk 7.5km to Kumano Hongu Taisha. rated Easy to Moderate.
 Explore the shrines and architecture of the surrounding area

-- Accommodation including dinner and breakfast at Kawayu Onsen
+- Accommodation including onsen, dinner and breakfast at Kawayu Onsen

 Day 4

-- Breakfast and lunchpack provided by our Minshuku
+- Breakfast and lunchbox provided by our Minshuku

-- Walk 14.6km from Kawayu Onsen to Koguchi.
+- Walk 14km from Kawayu Onsen to Koguchi.
 Great scenic views today!
 Rated Moderate

-- Traditional Japanese accommodation, including dinner and breakfast, at Takada or Koguchi
+- Accommodation, including onsen, dinner and breakfast, at Takada.

 Day 5